 The graduate program in Special Education has been carefully designed to prepare teacher candidates with the skills and qualifications needed to begin a fulfilling career.
-The 32- and 38-credit programs lead directly to professional certification.
+The Special Education: Childhood Education and Adolescence Education (32 credits) and the Special Education: Early Childhood / Childhood (38 credits) programs lead directly to professional certification.
 Core classes provide a critical foundation for working with learners with disabilities, and an 8-week practicum lets you apply what you’ve learned.

 Find the Program that Works for You

-Teacher candidates can pursue programs of study in Early Childhood/Childhood Special Education (Birth-Grade 6), Childhood Special Education (Grades 1-6), or Adolescence Special Education (Grades 7-12).
-Application is open yearround, and programs can be completed in as little as three or four semesters, making it easy to advance your career on a schedule that works for you.
+Teacher candidates can pursue programs of study in Special Education: Early Childhood / Childhood Education (Birth – Grade 6), Special Education: Childhood Education (Grades 1-6), or Special Education: Adolescence Education (Grades 7-12).
+Application is open year-round, and programs can be completed in as little as three or four semesters, making it easy to advance your career on a schedule that works for you.

 Make an Impact in a High-Demand Field